aisrael/ansible-roles/README.md

 ansible-roles
 =============

-See the `Vagrantfile` for how to boot up a Vagrant/Virtualbox VM that get provisioned either as a Docker host or a Jenkins server.
+See the `Vagrantfile` for how to boot up a Vagrant/Virtualbox VM that gets provisioned either as a Docker host or a Jenkins server.

 Or, see `jenkins_host` for a sample inventory file.